Azure/azure-sdk-for-go/documentation/developer_setup.md

 ## Installing Go

-The Azure-sdk-for-go team supports Go versions latest and latest-1, to see the exact versions we support you can check the pipeline defintions [here](https://github.com/Azure/azure-sdk-for-go/blob/main/eng/pipelines/templates/jobs/archetype-sdk-client.yml).
+The Azure-sdk-for-go team supports Go versions latest and latest-1, to see the exact versions we support you can check the pipeline defintions [here][pipeline_definitions].
 The CI pipelines test the latest and latest-1 versions on both Windows and Linux virtual machines.
-If you do not already have Go installed, refer to this [workspace setup][workspace_setup] article for a more in depth tutorial on setting up your Go environment (there is also an MSI if you are developing on Windows at the [go download page](https://golang.org/dl/)).
+If you do not already have Go installed, refer to this [workspace setup][workspace_setup] article for a more in depth tutorial on setting up your Go environment (there is also an MSI if you are developing on Windows at the [go download page][go_download]).
 After installing Go and configuring your workspace, fork the `azure-sdk-for-go` repository and clone it to a directory that looks like: `<GO HOME>/src/github.com/Azure/azure-sdk-for-go`.

 ## Create a Client